jekyll/jekyll/docs/_docs/collections.md

 Create a corresponding folder (e.g. `<source>/_staff_members`) and add documents.
 Front matter is processed if the front matter exists, and everything after the front matter is pushed into the document's `content` attribute.
-If no front matter is provided, Jekyll will not generate the file in your collection.
+If no front matter is provided, Jekyll will consider it to be a [static file](https://jekyllrb.com/docs/static-files/) and copy it to the destination without processing (e.g. `_site`).
+If front matter is provided, Jekyll will not process and copy the file in your collection by default unless `output: true` is set in the collections metadata.

 For example here's how you would add a staff member to the collection set above.
 The filename is `./_staff_members/jane.md` with the following content: